mgramin/mgramin.github.io/content/posts/sql-is-not-a-bytecode-for-data.md

 But SQL first of all was invented [especially for humans](/posts/what-is-sql-now), not for machines.
 So let's treat SQL like a normal computer language (such as Java, C#, C++ etc) and try to follow some generally accepted principles:

-- SQL query is first class citizen in your system.
+- SQL query is *first class citizen* in your system.

-- Git (or any other VCS) is the single source of truth for your queries.
+- *Git* (or any other VCS) is the single source of truth for your queries.
 E.g. one query - one file.

-- Static analysis.
+- *Static analysis*.
 Keep your queries in greate shape and prevent stupid bugs.

-- Code review.
+- *Code review*.
 Don't hesitate to show your queries to your colleague, DBA, analyst, or someone in the business.
 And your queries will become clearer, faster, safer, and more valuable.

-- Tests.
+- *Tests*.
 Make sure your queries work with the right data.

-- Automate it all.
+- *Automate* it all.